Google wants to help. It really does. My car has Android Auto and I think it was confused today.

 Not all colleges and universities are that successful with philanthropy, so I doubt that is a deal-breaker.
 As for the existing campus, why not recruit a college that might be a better fit in terms of programs and structures?
 We have an entire agency, as do most states, dedicated to recruiting businesses to the state, including relocations of an entire enterprise.
 Why should higher education be so different?

 University of Phoenix, Arizona State University, and Southern University of New Hampshire distance programs, and many others, demonstrate that a sense of place can be much less important and meaningful than one might think.
-I can’t help but think moving some colleges might be a solution to certain problems.
+I can’t help but think moving some colleges might be a solution to problems of access and better meeting local/regional needs.

 More importantly, and to the point, I love my wife.
 She is a big girl.
 Not plump, not thick, but big.
 Fat, if you prefer, or obese.